Pennsylvania Association for Retarded Citizens v. Commonwealth of Pennsylvania: Ruling

 Early in 1972 the two sides settled after the evidence that was provided had been evaluated.
-A consent decree was given by the U.S. District Court Judge Masterson that ruled the existing law restricting kids ages six to twenty-one years of age was unconstitutional.
+A consent decree was given by the U.S. District Court Judge Thomas Ambrose Masterson that ruled the existing law restricting kids ages six to twenty-one years of age was unconstitutional.
 It was also stated that Pennsylvania was responsible for providing free public education to all children; that meant that no child, regardless of their disability, could be turned down by the Commonwealth to the access of free public trainings and educational programs.
 The quality of the education and training given to the children with disabilities had to match that of the education and training given to general students.

-After the Case
+Aftermath

 Pennsylvania was not the only state at the time with legislation that restricted education for students with disabilities.
 Other states enforced similar laws.
 However, Pennsylvania Association for Retarded Citizens (PARC) v.
 Commonwealth of Pennsylvania, was the first case in which education restricting legislation was contested and defeated.
 Following PARC vs PA, other cases involving children with disabilities and their fight for educational equality were won.
-One such case,Mills v.
+One such case, Mills v.
 Board of Education of District of Columbia was settled in 1972 and expanded the PARC vs. PA decision to include children with physical disabilities.
 These cases ultimately led to the passage of the Education for All Handicapped Children Act in 1975.